Meet our Board Members

 In addition, she is one of the founding members of the Mayoral Bristol Commission for Race Equality and a member of the Women’s Commission (Bristol).
 Sumita, who lives in Bristol, is hoping to use both her personal and professional experience to support the work of the Trust.

 Deputy Chair / Senior Independent Director

-Duncan Sutherland, who lives just outside Hereford, brings with him years’ of experience as a non-executive director of a number of public companies.
+Duncan Sutherland, who was appointed on 1 April 2016 and who lives just outside Hereford, brings with him years’ of experience as a non-executive director of a number of public companies.

 Duncan was non-executive director of the British Waterways Board for eight years before stepping down.
 He is currently a non-executive director for High Speed 2, in a role focusing on economic growth, regeneration and property.
 His other non-executive director post is with the South Bank Sinfonia, which works with music graduates.

-Jonathan Vickers spent 25 years in the international oil and chemicals industries including board membership of Castrol and Burmah Chemicals.
+Jonathan was appointed on 1 April 2013.
+He spent 25 years in the international oil and chemicals industries including board membership of Castrol and Burmah Chemicals.

 Balance of the Board

 The Board reviews its effectiveness after each meeting, and through developmental workshops throughout the year.
 These build on similar performance evaluations carried out during previous years.
 Board Committees’ objectives and Terms of Reference are reviewed annually, and Committee membership is regularly reviewed to take account of any new Non-Executive Directors joining the Board, and to ensure that Non-Executive Directors’ skills and knowledge are being put to the best possible use.